Eric Calderone: Background and career

 A surge in Calderone's popularity on YouTube began when he uploaded a heavy metal cover of the Lady Gaga song "Bad Romance" on October 21, 2010.
 In December 2015, Calderone graduated from the University of Tampa with a bachelor's degree in music.
 He has since then uploaded some videos of himself playing well-known songs (such as the Gotye and Kimbra song "Somebody That I Used to Know", the Carly Rae Jepsen song "Call Me Maybe" and the Psy song "Gangnam Style") as well as also recreating music from television shows (such as Attack on Titan, The Fresh Prince of Bel-Air, Pokémon and Game of Thrones), movie series (such as the three Star Wars movie trilogies and The Lord of the Rings movie trilogy) and video games (such as Super Mario Bros. and The Elder Scrolls V: Skyrim).

 In 2018, Calderone formed the band Riptide with YouTuber and musician Anthony Vincent.

-One of his most popular videos was his cover of the Disney song "Let It Go" (from Disney's 2013 computer-animated musical fantasy film Frozen).
+One of his most popular videos was his cover of the Disney song "Let It Go" (from Disney's 2013 animated musical fantasy film Frozen).